What's New Explore the new updates and features of BoldDesk in our May release. Learn more

 Reward your most devoted clients

-Customers that return to you repeatedly are your most devoted supporters.
+Customers who return to you repeatedly are your most devoted supporters.
 They are the ones that adore your brand and tell others about your product.
-You could reward them by providing them with something extra, like a bonus month of support, or even discounts.
-After all, this will benefit you since the customer will continue being happy with your business.

 Reward your most devoted clients to deal with upset customers